bovle/poker_dev_env/README.md

 - the 2 players next to the dealer input the small blind and big blind to the pot.
 - each player is delt 2 cards
   - PreFlop (betting round 0)
-    - players can fold, call or raise
+    - players can fold, call, or raise
     - this continues until all players have either folded or called the last raise.
     - if 2 or more players have not folded, play continues to the next betting round
   - Flop (betting round 1)